 "Any campus with a serious interest in promoting multi-cultural awareness and artistic and religious diversity - as well as wanting an outstanding musical and artistic performance- will be amply rewarded by hosting Voices of Sepharad."

 "Voices of Sepharad's newest work These Things I Remember" explores the connections between defining life events and faith, set against the vivid backdrop of Sephardic history."

 "Your presentation in the conference was really excellent…so beautifully prepared and presented and giving insights into who Sara really was!
 I always come away wishing the person that is talked about (Sara in this case) would have heard the conference comments during her life!
 Why do we wait until she is no longer with us?"

-Presentation and Leading Traditional Dances
+Leading Jewish Dances

 "We can’t thank you enough for the wonderful program you presented.
 Your ears must be burning because we heard so many fine comments.
-We absolutely loved the video you showed about Felix fibich who is such a treasure!
+We absolutely loved the video you showed about Felix Fibich who is such a treasure!
 And thank you for getting members up to dance in such a nice, easy way—starting with just a simple line of walking dances.
 We do have an older group and those who couldn’t get up still loved watching you and everyone who did.
 It was a rich, rewarding experience for all of us, with your nice easy way about you and your incredible knowledge."

-Annalee and Dorothy, co-chairs, The Vinkle. those who love Yiddish culture and language, Mpls, JCC, Feb.
+-Annalee and Dorothy, co-chairs, The Vinkle. those who love Yiddish culture and language, Mpls, JCC, Feb.
 12, 2012